oliviaxu1/oliviaxu1.github.io/_pages/about.md

 **Applied Machine Learning in Finance**
 *The University of Melbourne | Oct 2025*

-- Developed a machine-learning framework for **cross-sectional return prediction** using financial factor data and **ridge regression** to estimate future stock returns.
+- Developed a machine-learning framework for cross-sectional return prediction using financial factor data and ridge regression to estimate future stock returns.
-- Implemented **rolling-window model estimation** and compared predictive performance across multiple regularisation parameters.
+- Implemented rolling-window model estimation and compared predictive performance across multiple regularisation parameters.
-- Converted predicted returns into portfolio weights and evaluated **out-of-sample portfolio performance** using realised returns and annualised Sharpe ratios.
+- Converted predicted returns into portfolio weights and evaluated out-of-sample portfolio performance using realised returns and annualised Sharpe ratios.
 - Identified the regularisation specification associated with the strongest out-of-sample risk-adjusted performance.

----

 ## Financial NLP and Large Language Model Analysis of Corporate Disclosures
 **Applied Machine Learning in Finance**
 *The University of Melbourne | Oct 2025*

-- Developed an end-to-end **financial NLP pipeline** using Google Gemini to analyse unstructured corporate disclosures from **SEC Form 10-K** filings.
+- Developed an end-to-end financial NLP pipeline using Google Gemini to analyse unstructured corporate disclosures from SEC Form 10-K filings.
-- Applied **prompt engineering** and LLM-based information extraction to identify firms' AI-related disclosures and convert qualitative text into structured variables for quantitative analysis.
+- Applied prompt engineering and LLM-based information extraction to identify firms' AI-related disclosures and convert qualitative text into structured variables for quantitative analysis.
-- Designed a sentiment-classification framework categorising firms' AI-related outlook as **Bullish, Neutral, or Bearish**, accompanied by model-generated rationales.
+- Designed a sentiment-classification framework categorising firms' AI-related outlook as Bullish, Neutral, or Bearish, accompanied by model-generated rationales.
 - Transformed extracted textual information into investment indicators for analysing corporate AI exposure and its potential financial relevance.

----

 ## Financial Data Analysis and Textual Analytics of Corporate Annual Reports
 **Data Analysis for Finance**
 *The University of Melbourne | May 2025*

 - Conducted an empirical firm-level analysis combining stock performance, rolling CAPM beta estimation, firm characteristics, and panel-regression modelling.
-- Applied financial textual-analysis methods to corporate annual reports, including **sentiment analysis** and **Latent Dirichlet Allocation (LDA)** topic modelling.
+- Applied financial textual-analysis methods to corporate annual reports, including sentiment analysis and Latent Dirichlet Allocation (LDA) topic modelling.
 - Performed data cleaning, variable construction, and winsorisation, and compared alternative fixed-effects specifications.
-- Used **firm-level clustered standard errors** to improve the reliability of panel-data statistical inference.
+- Used firm-level clustered standard errors to improve the reliability of panel-data statistical inference.

----

 ## Factor Investing and Portfolio Analysis
 **Applied Investment Management**
 *The University of Melbourne | May 2025*

-- Constructed **characteristic-sorted long–short factor portfolios** using Python and Australian equity data.
+- Constructed characteristic-sorted long–short factor portfolios using Python and Australian equity data.
-- Computed factor returns and risk-adjusted performance and benchmarked results against established academic factors, including the **Jensen, Kelly, and Pedersen (JKP) factor library**.
+- Computed factor returns and risk-adjusted performance and benchmarked results against established academic factors, including the JKP factor library.
 - Interpreted differences between constructed and benchmark factors in relation to portfolio design, data coverage, and underlying economic mechanisms.

 ---